Common Co-Occurring Disorders for Borderline Personality Disorder

 People who have both BPD and narcissistic personality disorder are typically very destructive when it comes to relationships.
 Extreme fear of rejection, intense emotional displays, lack of empathy for others, and manipulative behavior make interpersonal situations very difficult.

 Schizotypal personality disorder traits that overlap with BPD include ideas of reference and paranoid ideation.
 Odd or eccentric behaviors and beliefs, and excessive social anxiety are characteristic of schizotypal individuals.

-A fair number of individuals with BPD are also diagnosed with bipolar disorder.
+A fair number of people with BPD are also diagnosed with bipolar disorder.
+One review of recent studies found around 10% of people with BPD had bipolar I disorder and 10% had bipolar II disorder.
+BPD and bipolar have both unique and overlapping symptoms.
 Both disorders involve mood swings and erratic behaviors, although the mood patterns are very different.
-While many people do meet the criteria for both disorders, inexperienced clinicians may misdiagnose bipolar disorder in someone with BPD, and vice versa.
+While many people do meet the criteria for both BPD and bipolar disorder, sometimes bipolar disorder is misdiagnosed in people with BPD, and vice versa.
 Having both disorders is particularly challenging.